dariuszd21/cloudflare-pages-auth/README.md

 If you want to password-protect your own Cloudflare Pages site, you'll need to:

 1. Copy the contents of the `functions` directory from this repo into your own project.
-2. Add a `CFP_PASSWORD` environment variable to your Cloudflare Pages dashboard with the password you want to use.
+2. Add a `CFP_HASHED_PASSWORD` environment variable to your Cloudflare Pages dashboard with the sha256 hashed password you want to use.

 The next time you deploy your site, it will be password-protected! 🎉